 - Open the Safari browser.

-- Close the Safari browser to finish the cache clearing.
+- Close the window to finish Safari browser cache clearing.

-If you use one of the most popular browsers, Chrome, follow the next steps to clear caches:
+If you use one of the most popular browsers, Chrome, follow the next steps to delete browser cache:

 - Open the Chrome browser.

 - In the Chrome menu, go to Preferences.